TABLE OF CONTENTS

 Conclusion on How to Treat Common Cannabis Growing Issues

 To prevent mold and mildew, reduce the humidity level.
 Test water for pH level to avoid fluctuations and if you have to, adjust the pH level to an accurate number, usually between 6.2 to 7.0 in an outdoor cannabis scenario and 5.5 to 6.5 in a hydroponic system.
-For more information about how to solve cannabis issues, go to the website at Cannabis Training University.
+For more information about how to solve cannabis issues, visit Cannabis Training University, the premier cannabis college.